Children's Museum Of Indianapolis1057 Votes Currently Open [Closes at 05:00 pm]

 - The other exhibits here include Backlot Game Show challenge, Experiencing Art Together, Up Close and Personal, Ruby’s Story, Secrets of the Lab, Cosmic Canopy, Active Play, Sean and Emma’s Genre Dilemma, Musical Storytelling, Treasures of the Tomb, Paleo Art Exploration, Waterclock, Back to the Moon for good, Take Action, Anne’s Story, One World One Sky, Dishu: Art with Characters, What’s the Buzz, Make Music Together, etc.

-Children's Museum Of Indianapolis Information
+Children's Museum Of Indianapolis Travel Tips

 - Youth under the age of 18 must be accompanied by an adult.